huggingface/hub-docs/tasks/src/image-to-text/about.md

 ### Optical Character Recognition (OCR)
 OCR models convert the text present in an image, e.g. a scanned document, to text.

-## Task Variants

-You can contribute variants of this task [here](https://github.com/huggingface/hub-docs/blob/main/tasks/src/image-to-text/about.md).

 ## Pix2Struct